 Funnily enough Germans know a lot more about it because there were two German films made a few years before the Rogers and Hammerstein created their Broadway show and Hollywood film.

 It’s certainly a fact that people from all over the world come here to experience a little of the magic of the von Trapp story.
+For many people it is one of their favourite things to do in Salzburg.

 A self-guided Sound of Music walking tour